Leadership and Staff

 Don is our House Manger - the man who makes sure the Mission's humanitarian outreaches to the homeless run smoothly and effectively.
 As House Manager, Don oversees our kitchen, food pantry, showers, clothing giveaways and many other aspects of the Mission's ministry.
 Don, who is a former addict and graduate of the Rescue Mission's recovery program, is able to relate to our clients in a special way and have compassion on them.

-Don is active in his church, Calvary Chapel, and is a trained counselor who loves the Lord and praises God daily for saving him from a life of addiction and despair.
+Don is active in his church, Calvary Chapel, and praises God daily for saving him from a life of addiction and despair.

 Lisa Wolfe, Women's Facility Supervisor

 Lisa has a passion for seeing women transformed by God and reach their full potential.
 She has over 25 years of experience serving children, youth and women, in addition to working in adult education and leadership development in Churches in Salem, Oregon and Green Bay, Wisconsin.
 Lisa, who grew up in Salt Lake, and her husband, Jim, returned to Utah in 2004.
 We are blessed to have Lisa continue her life’s service to women and children at the Rescue Mission’s Women’s Facility.

 George Sproul, Substance Abuse Counselor and Freedom House Manager